goabstract/Awesome-Design-Tools/README.md

 - [Pendo](https://www.pendo.io/) — measure and elevate the customer experience within their applications.
 - [Smartlook](https://www.smartlook.com) — user session replay and user engagement analytics.
 - [Usabilla](https://usabilla.com) — build future-proof customer experiences by asking the right questions at the right time.
+- [UXtweak Session Recording](https://www.uxtweak.com/session-recording-tool) — stop guessing how to improve your website.
+Record and watch what users are doing on your site.
+Capture more user interaction data than with any other analytics tools.

 </article>